NickGeramanis/gym-navigation/README.md

 gym.make('gym_navigation:NavigationGoal-v0', track_id=1)
 ```

-Currently only one track has been implemented in each environment.
+Currently, only one track has been implemented in each environment.

 Furthermore, some unit tests have been implemented in folder `tests` to verify the proper functioning of the code.